jina-ai/jina/docs/concepts/orchestration/scale-out.md

 Let's imagine we write an Executor that is used to index and query documents from a vector index.

-For this, we are going to use an in-memory solution from [DocArray](https://docs.docarray.org/user_guide/storing/index_in_memory/) that performs exact vector search.
+For this, we will use an in-memory solution from [DocArray](https://docs.docarray.org/user_guide/storing/index_in_memory/) that performs exact vector search.

 ```python
 from jina import Deployment, Executor, requests